LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/book/README.md

 #Exercise: Book

-Write a program that prompts the user for the title of his or her favorite book, and then responds by initially agreeing enthusiastically, and then changing its mind, like so:
+Write a program called `book.c` that prompts the user for the title of his or her favorite book, and then responds by initially agreeing enthusiastically, and then changing its mind, like so:

 ```
 $ ./book